auasad/email-events/README.md

 It takes the command line arguments and does the following;
   a. creates the link from the provided arguments.
   b. using the created link it hits the elastic email api and return the status of the url in JASON format.
-  3. extracts the url from the returned JASON and hits the internet to download the logs in .csv format.
+  c. extracts the url from the returned JASON and hits the internet to download the logs in .csv format.

 # How to run the Program?